 How to make the Rice Krispie cake - Quick summary

-- Repeat the process for each layer.
+- Repeat the same process for each colour layer.

-- Place the first layer on a cake stand, add the second layer and gently push down.
-Add the final layer and push down again.
-Run clean hands alongside the cake to ensure all the layers are aligned.
+- Place the first layer on a cake stand or serving plate, then add the second layer on top and gently press it down.
+Finally, place the final layer on top and press down again.

 Ideas for decoration